TheCandidStartup/TheCandidStartup.github.io/_drafts/react-virtual-scroll-state-harmful.md

 The previous version of `useVirtualScroll` returned all the `ScrollState` properties to `VirtualScroll` by inlining all the individual properties into the returned object.
 They're no longer needed and can now be considered internal only implementation details.
 To avoid future confusion I removed them.

 An hour later I had to add them back as the `useVirtualScroll` unit test depends on them.
-However, I now return the ref as a single property that makes it clear that these are for internal/advanced use.
+However, I now return the ref as a single property that makes it clearer that these are for internal/advanced use.

 # Who needs State?